What is search engine optimization?

 Keywords should be integrated naturally into the description, avoiding the use of excessive or stuffed keywords, as this can negatively impact SEO by appearing spammy to search engines.

-If a collection description contains useful ranking information but is not necessarily important for users to read, a Rich text section could be used to contain the collection description (using metafields), and the section can be placed at the bottom of the collection page.
+If a collection description contains useful ranking information but is not necessarily important for users to read, the Description location setting can be used to place it at the bottom of the collection page.
 This way, the description will be crawled by search engines, and is less likely to be read by customers.